kprega/Clio2JVC/README.md

 ## Installation and usage
 Ensure that you have Arduino IDE installed.
 To upload code to the board, you can use either Visual Studio Code or Arduino IDE.
-If VSC is in use, you should install extension for Arduino.
-Then it should work right away.
-If you're using Arduino IDE, you should copy/move libraries folder from this repository to C:\Users\%username%\Documents\Arduino\libraries.
+In both cases you should copy/move libraries folder from this repository to C:\Users\%username%\Documents\Arduino\libraries.